-As “CIVICA - The European University of Social Sciences,” Central European University joins Bocconi University, the European University Institute, Hertie School of Governance, National School of Administration and Political Science, Sciences Po and the Stockholm School of Economics in a joint application to become a pilot European University in the first round of Erasmus+ applications.
+As “CIVICA - The European University of Social Sciences,” Central European University joins Bocconi University, the European University Institute, Hertie School, National School of Administration and Political Science, Sciences Po and the Stockholm School of Economics in a joint application to become a pilot European University in the first round of Erasmus+ applications.
 The London School of Economics joins as an associated partner.

 Leading the initiative from CEU’s side is Liviu Matei, provost and professor of higher education policy at the School of Public Policy.

 “We believe the time to think about the university of the future is now, and that’s why we are delighted to further network with other world-class European institutions, researchers, staff and students.
 The launch of CIVICA is a vital step in demonstrating the practical, measurable benefits of social sciences—a message very much at the heart of what we do here at CEU.
 I see integrative, collaborative efforts such as this as greatly improving humanity’s long-term ability to navigate both current and as-yet-unknown challenges,” said Matei.

 In a joint long-term mission statement, the seven university presidents recognize the special role of European social sciences in generating solutions to the world’s most pressing challenges: